sealuzh/cloud-workbench/README.md

 ## Limitations

-* Only AWS as provider supported due to the following dependencies
-	* Vagrant does not support multiple providers in the same Vagrantfile
 * No user authentication and authorization (also technical user)
 * Chef cookbooks must be uploaded to the Chef server
 * Log files from created VM instances are not accessible via web interface and get lost on VM shutdown
-* Most Benchmark definitions require a Chef cookbook yet.